 - Learn about opportunities for graduate study, careers in marine science, and communication skills in science by participating in student workshops.

-The application deadline for the 2014 REU program was February 15th.
-The program will take place over 10-weeks during the summer, from May 25th to August 2nd.
-Students MUST be available for the entire duration of the program.
+The application deadline for the 2015 REU program is February 15th.
+The program will take place over 10-weeks during the summer, from May 30th-August 7th.

 Research Programs & Participating Mentors